Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 1. Plan CCQs in advance.

 Preparation is a major contributor to success in all areas of life.
 This is especially true when preparing to teach English abroad or online.
-As an ESL teacher, it is very beneficial to take a look over the lesson before starting class and jot down a few CCQs that would help.
-You can also do this while creating your ESL lesson plan.
-This will encourage an organized and fun class while ensuring that the student gets the most out of their lesson and time.
+As an ESL teacher, it is very beneficial to look over the lesson before starting class and jot down a few CCQs.
+You can also prepare your CCQs while creating your ESL lesson plan.
+This will encourage an organized and fun class while ensuring the student gets the most out of their lesson and time.

 2. Ask questions that are simple.